Looking for new charged states at the LHC: Signatures of Magnetic and Rayleigh Dark Matter: Odd fermion model

 {\bf (2, -1/2) Type IV 2HDM:} The particle content is the same as for Type I above, but the new charged particles decay almost exclusively to $\tau$ leptons.
 Production of $HA$, $AH^\pm$, and $H^+H^-$ leads to $4\tau$, $3\tau+\cancel{E}_{\rm T}$, and $2\tau+\cancel{E}_{\rm T}$ final states.
 The Z$_2$-odd fermions $\medf$ decay into the same final states, along with extra missing energy carried away by the WIMP, $\chi$.

 The most promising channels are $4\tau\rightarrow \ell^\pm\ell^\pm+2\tau_{\rm h}+\cancel{E}_{\rm T}$ and $3\tau\rightarrow \ell^\pm\ell^\pm+\tau_{\rm h}+\cancel{E}_{\rm T}$, where $\tau_{\rm h}$ is a hadronically tagged tau.
 The strongest constraints currently come from the $3\tau$ mode due to the larger production cross section.
-The CMS collaboration has searched for same-sign leptons and one hadronic tau at 8 TeV and $9.2\,\,\mathrm{fb}^{-1}$ \cite{CMS-PAS-SUS-12-022} , and this excludes heavy scalar masses below $180 \gev$.
-This is a far superior bound than one would find with other proposed techniques for Type IV 2HDM.
-In particular, we find that the significance/exclusion using the same-sign lepton + tau signature is approximately $4\times$ higher for the $3\tau$ mode and $2\times$ higher in the $4\tau$ mode as compared with the competing analyses in \cite{Kanemura:2011kx} at fixed luminosity!
-The authors of \cite{Kanemura:2011kx} find the highest significance in events with 3-4 tau tags; because we rely on smaller numbers of hadronic tau tags (one or two), our analysis has smaller QCD backgrounds and should have lower systematic uncertainties as well.
+The CMS collaboration has searched for same-sign leptons and one hadronic tau at 8 TeV and $9.2\,\,\mathrm{fb}^{-1}$ \cite{CMS-PAS-SUS-12-022} , and this excludes heavy scalar masses below $130 \gev$, which is a superior bound than one would find with other proposed techniques for Type IV 2HDM.
+In particular, we find that using the same-sign lepton + tau signature for the $3\tau$ mode, the signal-to-background ratio is a factor of 4 larger and the significance is approximately $15\%$ higher for the $3\tau$ mode as compared with the quoted values for the benchmark LHC14 analysis in \cite{Kanemura:2011kx}, while the performance for the $4\tau$ mode is comparable for both channels.
+The authors of \cite{Kanemura:2011kx} find the highest significance in events with 3-4 hadronic tau tags but neglect pure QCD and all-hadronic $V+$jets backgrounds; because we rely on smaller numbers of hadronic tau tags (one or two), our analysis is less sensitive to such all-hadronic backgrounds and should consequently have lower systematic uncertainties as well.
 In Section \ref{sec:proposaloddfermion} below, we propose related searches in the same-sign dilepton + tau final states, and discuss the reach of such models at LHC14.
 Finally, we find that there are no useful constraints on the fermion $\medf$ in this scenario due to the squeezed spectrum and consequent limited phase space available in its decays.\\

 {\bf (3, 0):} As in the 2HDMs discussed above, the neutral and charged components of $\meds$ mix after electroweak symmetry breaking.
 With no direct coupling of $\meds$ to SM fermions, the decays of the scalar proceed predominantly through Higgs mixing to WW, ZZ, and hh.
 The scalar production cross section is very small, however, and such scalars are not currently constrained by LHC data.
 The production cross section of the fermion $\medf$ is larger, with decays $\medf^\pm\rightarrow\Wpm+\chi$ and $\medf^0\rightarrow h+\chi$.
 However, none of the production modes is constrained by existing searches due to large SM top and diboson backgrounds\footnote{In SUSY models, the associated production of triplet fermions $\tilde\chi_2^0\tilde\chi_1^\pm$ is strongly constrained through the decays $\tilde\chi_2^0\rightarrow\ZZ\tilde\chi_1^0$ and $\tilde\chi_1^\pm\rightarrow\Wpm\tilde\chi_1^0$.
 In such models, the neutralino decay to $\ZZ$ occurs through Higgsino mixing, whereas in the models we consider, the only allowed decay is to $h$, and the SUSY constraints do not apply.}.\\